Few particles with an impurity in a one-dimensional harmonic trap: Energy dependence on interaction

-We report the obtained values of ${E_I}_g^N$ at $g^{-1}\approx 0$ in~\tref{sec:energy;tab:e_k}.
-We also report the corresponding energies obtained from the ansatz for infinite repulsion~\eref{sec:model;eq:ansatz2}.
-We obtain a reasonable agreement between the values obtained from ED and the ansatz, especially for a small number of particles, showing that the proposed ansatz gives a good description of this configuration.
-However, the agreement decreases with an increase in the number of particles, reaching a difference of approximately 36\% (14\% for the total energy) for $N=8$.
-We also stress that Ref.~~\cite{zinner_fractional_2014} found that the exact value for $N=3$ corresponds to ${E_I}_\infty^3=3/2\hbar\omega$, in almost perfect agreement with our numerical calculations.
+We also report the obtained values of $\mu$ at $g^{-1}\approx 0$ in~\tref{sec:energy;tab:e_k}.
+We report both the energies obtained from our proposed ansatz~\eref{sec:model;eq:ansatz2} as well as the energies obtained from the simpler ansatz from Ref.~\cite{garcia-march_entanglement_2016}.
+We obtain a reasonable agreement between the values obtained from ED and ansatz~\eref{sec:model;eq:ansatz2}, especially for a small number of particles, showing that the proposed ansatz gives a good description of this configuration.
+However, and as previously mentioned, the agreement decreases with an increase in the number of particles, reaching a difference of approximately 24\% (9\% for the total energy) for $N=8$.
+On the other hand, we find a larger disagreement between our numerical calculations and the ansatz proposed in~\cite{garcia-march_entanglement_2016}, reaching a difference of approximately 59\% for $N=8$.
+This shows that the proposed ansatz \eref{sec:model;eq:ansatz2} provides a significantly improved description.
+Nevertheless, the discrepancies between the numerical calculations and the ansatz suggest that to describe many-body configurations we cannot rely on simple analytical examinations.
+We also stress that Ref.~~\cite{zinner_fractional_2014} found that the exact value for $N=3$ in the infinite interacting limit corresponds to $\mu=3/2\hbar\omega$, in almost perfect agreement with our numerical calculations.

-To further characterize the limit of infinite repulsion, we also report in~\tref{sec:energy;tab:e_k} the values obtained with ED for the derivative of ${E_I}_g^N$ at $g=0$,
+To further characterize the limit of infinite repulsion, we also report in~\tref{sec:energy;tab:e_k} the values obtained with ED for the derivative of $\mu$ at $g=0$,

 This magnitude is connected to Tan's contact~\cite{barth_tan_2011} and can be used to compute the interaction energy as $E_\mathrm{int.}=g^{-1} K$, as dictated by the Hellman-Feynman theorem.
 We obtain that $K$ increases with $N$, indicating that for large interactions (but not infinite) the interaction energy increases with the number of particles.
 We also note that Ref.~\cite{zinner_fractional_2014} reported the exact value $K=\frac{9}{\sqrt{2 \pi^3}}\approx 1.143$ for $N=3$, also in almost perfect agreement with our numerical results.